syatapanage/FlightBooking/README.md

 # FlightBooking
 Created by Sadhana Yatapanage on 27/01/2019

-This is an ASP.NET MVC C# website for managing flight bookings for a fictional airline called Diamond Airlines.
+This is an ASP.NET MVC C# website for managing flight bookings for an airline.

 The website contains the following pages: